kgalias/Przewidywanie-struktur-drugorzedowych-RNA-metoda-Deep-Learning/README.md

 # protein-2d-prediction
 Project for the course "Bioinformatyka" @ WMiI UJ 2016/2017.
-It consists of comparing a few simple neural networks for the problem of
+It compares a few simple neural networks in the problem of protein secondary structure classification, utilizing keras.

-To use simply do: ```python prot_2d.py```